The Postman's White Nights

 The Postman's White Nights (Белые ночи почтальона Алексея Тряпицына; Belye nochi pochtalona Alekseya Tryapitsyna) is a 2014 Russian drama film directed by Andrei Konchalovsky.
-It tells the story of the people of a remote Russian village, whose main contact with the outside world is a postman.
-All actors in the film are non-professionals, with casting taking place over a year.
+The film tells the story of the people of a remote Russian village, whose main contact with the outside world is a postman.
+All actors in the film are non-professionals, with casting taking place over the course of a year.

 It was selected for the In Competition section at the 71st Venice International Film Festival and won the Silver Lion.
-It received generally positive reviews from critics.
+The film received generally positive reviews from critics.
 In September 2014, director Konchalovsky withdrew the film from the list of films being considered for the Russian entry for the Academy Award for Best Foreign Language Film.
-It was filmed at the Kenozersky National Park, Arkhangelsk Oblast, Russia.
+The film was shot on location at the Kenozersky National Park, Arkhangelsk Oblast, Russia.

+Plot

+In remote Russian villages scattered across the countryside, people often live on the fringes of society, nearly cut off from government influence and largely left to fend for themselves.
+In such isolated communities, the village postman becomes a critical link between the few remaining residents and the outside world.
+This film follows one such postman, Aleksey Tryapitsyn, whose only means of reaching the mainland from his secluded village is by crossing a lake by boat.
+With just a handful of residents in the village, everyone knows one another, living as their ancestors did for generations.
+Tryapitsyn serves as their sole connection to modern civilization.
+When the woman he loves decides to leave for the city to start a new life, and his boat motor is stolen, leaving him unable to deliver mail, he grapples with a choice and ultimately decides to leave as well.
+However, he soon returns, unable to fully explain why.